Pixel Tracking

 Cover with a sticky foam pad and allow the horse to bear weight on the pad.
 Don’t worry if a small portion of pad material is squeezed out as the horse bears weight.

-Hoof Cushion / Dental Impression Material
+Hoof Cushion Dental Impression Material

 This combination can also be used to achieve a correct hoof pastern angle in horses that have a hoof pastern angle that is not correctly aligned e.g. too low.

-Preparation: Prep for application is quite simple.
-Clean the hoof thoroughly with a wire brush, again removing all small stones and dirt from the central sulcus of the frog and the collateral sulcus of the hoof.
+• Ensure that all dirt, small stones and other debris are removed from the central sulcus of the frog and the collateral sulcus of the hoof

-Have your shoe and pad fit ready for application.
-Using rubber gloves, mix the required amount of hoof cushion in equal parts of components A & B and knead together until you get a consistent colour, then apply the cushion where required.
+Application: Have your shoe and pad fit ready for application.
+Using rubber gloves, mix the required amount of Hoof Cushion in equal parts of components A & B and knead together until you get a consistent colour, then apply the cushion where required.
+Cover with the pad and shoe and nail on.

-Cover with the pad & shoe and nail on.
 After nailing the shoe on, allow the horse to weight-bear immediately.
 This will push the cushion into voids in the foot and squeeze out any excess cushion material.
 Then wait for it to set before clinching and simply trim off the excess.
 Then you’re done!

 Note: it is imperative that you allow the horse to weight-bear as the cushion is setting.
 This will prevent discomfort that can be caused by recessive pressures placed on the palmar digital nerve.